 Wheat Flours Versus Low Carb Flours

-The main reason they don’t behave the same is that, low carb keto flours do not have gluten in them.
-The chewiness that a wheat flour provides will not necessarily translate in a low carb baked good because of that lack of gluten.
+The main reason they don’t behave the same is that keto-friendly flours do not have gluten in them.
+The chewiness that a wheat flour provides will not necessarily translate in a low carb baked good because it lacks gluten.

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.